Skip to main content

 return {"message": f"The current time is {datetime.now()}"}

-To control the longest a page will remain in the cache, you need to set the max-age value in your Cache-Control header.
+To control how long a page will remain in the cache, you need to set the max-age value in your Cache-Control header.

 # main.py